Deathspike/animesync/README.md

 # animesync

 AnimeSync is capable of downloading anime episodes from popular streaming services.
 Each episode is downloaded in the original video format (often `h264` in a `mp4` container) and is then bundled alongside the subtitles into a `mkv` container.
 The episode files are named using a simple convention, for example `
-A Certain Scientific Railgun 01 [CrunchyRoll].mkv`.
+A Certain Scientific Railgun 01 [Crunchyroll].mkv`.

 ## Motivation